alex-oleshkevich/vue-introjs/README.md

 ```

 ### Note
-Make sure you have attached `introJs` scripts and styles to the page.
+Make sure you have installed and attached [`intro.js`](http://introjs.com/docs/getting-started/install) scripts and styles to the page.
 This plugin **does not** come with intro.js built-in.

+The motivation of it is to give the developer more control on intro.js versions.

 ### Install plugin
 ```javascript